lizardoluis/ast_postgis/README.md

 Overview
 ========

-This PostgreSQL extension incorporates into PostgreSQL spatial integrity constraints defined in [OMT-G](http://homepages.dcc.ufmg.br/~clodoveu/DocuWiki/doku.php?id=omtg), an object-oriented data model for geographic applications.
+This PostgreSQL extension incorporates into PostgreSQL advanced spatial data types and also spatial integrity constraints, that are defined in [OMT-G](http://homepages.dcc.ufmg.br/~clodoveu/DocuWiki/doku.php?id=omtg), an object-oriented data model for geographic applications.

 Motivation
 ----------

-Although relational database management systems already offer several resources and features to store and manage spatial data, they still lack support for spatial integrity constraints.
+Although relational database management systems already offer several resources and features to store and manage spatial data, the semantic gap between the conceptual models and their implementaion in RDBMS is still big.
+RDBMSs lack support for semantically rich spatial datatype and spatial integrity constraints.
 Those constraints differ from those used on relational data, because they do not make use of foreign keys to relate two tables.
 Usually the spatial relationships are made using the spatial characteristics of the data.
 For instance, 'Schools must be 500 meters away from gas stations'.

 Compatibility